 The Valve Index also has a headstrap, it’s created from high-quality materials and you will be quite impressed with its build quality for the most part.
-They did include a removable face casket which is easy to clean, but that also means third parties can customize those face caskets as they see fit.
+They did include a removable face casket which is easy to clean, that also means third parties can customize those face caskets as they see fit.

 Controllers are quite interesting.
 These are knuckle controllers and they offer you a perfect grip.
 The focus here is on complete immersion, so these controllers are designed as an extension for your hands.

-The minimum requirements are:
+The minimum requirements for the Valve Index are:

-Graphics: NVIDIA GeForce GTX 970, AMD RX480|
+|Graphics Card||NVIDIA GeForce GTX 970, AMD RX480|

 Like all VR units, you will have a much better experience if you own a state of the art graphics card and a quad-core processor.
 It’s important to note that the product will adapt to your specs to provide the best possible experience and results.